 C++ Algorithm rotate

-C++ Algorithm rotate function is used to rotate the order of the elements within a range [first, last).
+The rotate function in C++ Algorithm is employed to change the arrangement of elements in a specified range [first, last).

-- middle to the elements between the middle and the last element.
+- This rotation involves shifting elements from the middle to those between the middle and the last element.

 Syntax